Krapaud/holbertonschool-hbnb/part1/README.md

 - **Infrastructure**: external integrations (payments, email, storage)
 - **Security**: JWT/OAuth management, access policies

-### 4.3 Design Decisions
+### 4.3 Our Design Decisions

-> **Decision**: Clear separation between domain (pure logic) and service (orchestration) to facilitate unit testing and reusability.
+> **Why we chose this**: Clear separation between domain (pure logic) and service (orchestration) to facilitate unit testing and reusability.

-> **Decision**: Dependencies directed inward (outer layers depend on domain abstractions).
+> **Our approach**: Dependencies directed inward (outer layers depend on domain abstractions).

-> **Decision**: Facade pattern to provide a stable interface to controllers and mask the complexity of transactional operations.
+> **Pattern we selected**: Facade pattern to provide a stable interface to controllers and mask the complexity of transactional operations.

-### 4.4 Facade Pattern and Reasons
+### 4.4 Why We Chose the Facade Pattern

-The Facade pattern simplifies the interface between the presentation layer and business logic by:
+We implemented the Facade pattern to simplify the interface between the presentation layer and business logic by:
 - Centralizing API entry points
 - Managing transactions consistently
 - Hiding internal complexity of service interactions